shubham-arora-18/distributed-locking-service/README.md

 - Initial loading of the page may take some time due to its serverless nature.
 - While the documentation is freely accessible, an API key is required to interact with the API.
 - _To obtain the API key, please reach out to me.
 Contact details can be found on my github profile._
-- _Stay tuned for an upcoming blog post detailing the creation of this application._
+- _Stay tuned for an upcoming blog post detailing the cloud deployment of this service._

 ## APIs